Dr. Heimlich’s, Heimlich Save

 - Repeat the series of thrusts until the object is dislodged and expelled.

-Heimlich lives in Deupree House, a senior assisted living centre in the city, where he and other residents have their own apartments but get together for meals in a communal dining room.
+Heimlich lived in Deupree House, a senior assisted living centre in the city, where he and other residents had their own apartments but got together for meals in a communal dining room.